SpiNNakerManchester/SpiNNaker_PDP2/README.md

 about the GFE see:

 http://spinnakermanchester.github.io/graph_front_end/3.0.0/index.html

 https://github.com/SpiNNakerManchester/SpiNNakerGraphFrontEnd

 As with most SpiNNaker software, this repository contains C code that runs on SpiNNaker, which implements the actual MLP network, and python code that runs on the host machine, which manages the distribution of tasks across SpiNNaker cores and sets up the communications network to support inter-core communication.
-It is also responsible for the downloading of data to SpiNNaker and the collection of results.
+This code is also responsible for the downloading of data to SpiNNaker and the collection of results.

 Acknowledgments
 ---------------